amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 Operators are discrete forms of linearized PDEs operators.
-They form a layer between physical process kernels and solvers and include diffusion, advection, and source operators.
+They form a layer between physical process kernels and solvers and include diffusion, advection, elasticity, and source operators.
 A PK decides which collection of operators must be used to build a preconditioner.

-Operators use a few generic tools that are generic in nature and can be used independently by PKs.
+Operators use a few tools that are generic in nature and can be used independently by PKs.
 The list includes reconstruction and limiting algorithms.

 Diffusion operator
 ..................

+Diffusion is the most frequently used operator.

 * `"OPERATOR_NAME`" [list] a PK specific name for the diffusion operator.